5hojib/Aeon/README.md

    - Upload sensitive files like `token.pickle` using the `/botsettings` command.

+## Contributing

+Feel free to submit pull requests and open issues for any bugs or feature requests.
+Contributions are always welcome!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements